 48.2-50.2 GHz (Earth-to-space) in Region 2.

 This identification does not preclude the use of these bands by other fixed-satellite service applications or by other services to which these bands are allocated on a co-primary basis and does not establish priority in these Radio Regulations among users of the bands.
 Administrations should take this into account when considering regulatory provisions in relation to these bands.
-See Resolution 143 (WRC-03)*.
-(WRC-03)
+See Resolution 143 (Rev.WRC-19) (WRC-19)

 Reasons: Resolution 143 is proposed for modifications.